Tennessee Tech Golden Eagles men's basketball

 The Tennessee Tech Golden Eagles men's basketball team is the men's basketball team that represents Tennessee Tech in Cookeville, Tennessee, United States.
-The school's team currently competes in the Ohio Valley Conference of NCAA Division I college basketball.
+The school's team currently competes in the Southern Conference of NCAA Division I college basketball.
 Tennessee Tech has fielded a varsity men's basketball team since 1922.
 The Golden Eagles have appeared twice in the NCAA Tournament, most recently in 1963.

 Postseason results

 NCAA Division I Tournament results

 The Golden Eagles have appeared in two NCAA Tournaments.
 Their combined record is 0–2.
 They have not reached the Tournament in sixty years, the third longest in NCAA Division I Tournament history.